Brussels

 • Comics Art Museum - only for the art nouveau

 • Horta Museum - Belgium was home to some of the biggest names in Art Nouveau – the likes of Henry Van de Velde and Victor Horta – and their legacy is everywhere you look.
-Keep an eye out for the trademark curves and flourishes in wood, metal and stained glass, with ornate mosaics above every other doorway
+Keep an eye out for the trademark curves and flourishes in wood, metal and stained glass, with ornate mosaics above every other doorway (timeout)

 • Maison Autrique - The first landmark building by Victor Horta, the Autrique House heralds the birth of Art Nouveau.
 It also provides a better understanding of the historical and aesthetic interest of classic Brussels mansions.